londelec/leandcxmlman/source/sections/HardwareCfg/uart.rst

    * :attr:     :xmlref:`TxDelay`
      :val:      0.00001...42949
      :def:      n/a
      :desc:     Transmit delay in seconds.
-Outgoing message will be delayed for a configured number of seconds before being sent after received message. :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be calculated based on configured baudrate.`
+Time interval in seconds between received and sent message.
+		:inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be calculated based on a configured baudrate.`

+   * :attr:     :xmlref:`MaxTxDelay`
+     :val:      0 or 0.1...42949
+     :def:      0
+     :desc:     Dynamic (maximal) transmit delay in seconds.
+		Time interval in seconds between received and sent message in case serial port is used to communicate to only one outstation.
+		Transmit delay is automatically adjusted depending on a number of outstations being communicated to via the serial port.
+		Disabled stations are excluded from dynamic transmit delay calculation.
+		Default value 0 disables dynamic transmit delay feature and :xmlref:`TxDelay` value is used.
+		:inlinetip:`Attribute is optional and doesn't have to be included in configuration,` :xmlref:`TxDelay` :inlinetip:`value value will be used if omitted.`

+   * :attr:     :xmlref:`MaxStations`
+     :val:      1...64
+     :def:      8
+     :desc:     Maximal number of stations for a dynamic transmit delay.
+		If a number of outstations exceed the configured value, automatic transmit delay adjustment is disabled and :xmlref:`TxDelay` value is used.
+		Disabled stations are excluded from dynamic transmit delay calculation.
+		:inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`

    * :attr:     :xmlref:`Interface`
      :val:      | RS232
 		| RS485
 		| RS422
      :def:      RS232
      :desc:     Type of physical interface.
-Only applies if hardware supports UART interface selection by software. :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value RS232 will be used if omitted.`
+Only applies if hardware supports UART interface selection by software.
+		:inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value RS232 will be used if omitted.`

    * :attr:     .. _ref-UARTCtrlRdTimer:

                 :xmlref:`CtrlRdTimer`
      :val:      0 or 0.00001...42949
      :def:      0 sec
      :desc:     UART control line (e.g. DSR, RI pin) reading interval in seconds.
 		UART control lines must be stable for at least 8 consequtive read cycles at a configured interval before state change is reported.
-Default value 0 disables UART control line reading. :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`
+		Default value 0 disables UART control line reading.
+		:inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`

 .. include-file:: sections/Include/hidden_CtrlRdDebounce.rstinc "internal"